 Rarely has the importance of great executive communication ever been higher.
-Without it, staff lose motivation, the business loses momentum and performance suffers.
+Without it, employees lose motivation, the business loses momentum and performance suffers.

 Executive communication is essential for stabilizing the corporate ship during turbulent waters.
-Make sure your C-suite leaders maximize their efforts with these rules for improving executive communication and getting staff buy-in.
+Make sure your C-suite leaders maximize their efforts with these rules for improving executive communication and getting employee buy-in.

 1. Embody Ideals

-Like it or not, C-suite executives are role models for staff.
-Their behavior is studied, assessed and emulated by staff seeking assurance on the correct way to act.
+Like it or not, C-suite executives are role models for employees.
+Their behavior is studied, assessed, and emulated by employees seeking assurance on the correct way to act.